b-jesch/script.service.gto/README.md

 The script 'script.service.gto' fetches actual tv highlights from various RSS feeds and present them as widget in the home menu (skin integration is needed).
 It can show only those events optionally if they are present in the pvr channel list.
 Furthermore, there is an integration of the service addon 'service.kn.switchtimer' which switches to the broadcast at appropriated time.

-Das Plugin wird bei jedem Kodi Start ausgeführt und holt die Daten in Abhängigkeit vom eingestellten Intervall.
+Das Skript wird bei jedem Kodi Start ausgeführt und holt die Daten in Abhängigkeit vom eingestellten Intervall.
 Daneben erfolgt eine weitere Aktualisierung des Widgets, um z.B. abgelaufene Sendungen nach einem bestimmten Zeitpunkt aus der Anzeige zu entfernen.

-The Plugin has a service which runs at Kodi start and fetches the data depending on the selected interval.
+The script has a service which runs at Kodi start and fetches the data depending on the selected interval.
 In addition to update all outdated broadcasts will removed from display.

 ## Skintegration: